DeathStar3/Varicity-SCP-reproduction-package/symfinder/README.md

-## Examples of configutations file:
+## Examples of configuration file:
 (may not work **as is**)

 Junit4